robkuijpers/pitkin/README.md

 Use Bower to uninstall sass-bootstrap.

-Use Bower to install foundation (5).
+Use Bower to install Foundation 5.

-Update bower.json and run boer update.
+Update bower.json and run 'bower update'.

 Update /app/index.html:
   Remove bootstrap javascript.